also available in 2018

 Having a basic level of numerical skill is required in order to perform well in many LEC PGT modules.
 This modules provides baseline numerical, statistical and mathematical skills to underpin academic modules and as an employability skill in its own right.

-This module introduces you to the interactions between microorganisms and naturally occurring organic matter and how this relates to the degradation and persistence of environmental pollutants.
-The mechanisms of organic matter decomposition and pollutant degradation will be discussed in detail, with particular emphasis being placed on environmental systems, particularly that of soil.
-You will also look at the application of these processes in biological treatment of chemically contaminated ecosystems, highlighting the strengths and weaknesses of the processes, using case studies.
+Students will be introduced to the interactions between microorganisms and naturally occurring organic matter, and how this relates to the degradation and persistence of environmental pollutants.
+The mechanisms of organic matter decomposition and pollutant degradation will be discussed in detail, with emphasis being placed on environmental systems, particularly that of soil.

 Lancaster University offers a range of programmes, some of which follow a structured study programme, and others which offer the chance for you to devise a more flexible programme.
 We divide academic study into two sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 For most programmes Part 1 requires you to study 120 credits spread over at least three modules which, depending upon your programme, will be drawn from one, two or three different academic subjects.
 A higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.